camunda/camunda-docs/docs/components/connectors/use-connectors/index.md

 [null](/components/modeler/feel/language-guide/feel-data-types.md#null), or a context containing at least a non-empty `code`.
 You can use all available functionality provided by FEEL to produce this result.
 Use the provided FEEL function [`bpmnError`](#function-bpmnerror) to conveniently create a BPMN error object.

 The `bpmnError` FEEL function optionally allows you to pass variables as the third parameter.
-You can combine this with an boundary event to use the variables in condition expressions when handling the error event.
+You can combine this with a boundary event to use the variables in condition expressions when handling the error event.
 Example FEEL expression:

 ```
 if response.body.status = "failed" then bmpnError("FAILED", "The action failed", response.body) else null